For a 7 day vacation in Russia, which cities should I plan and what all shoukd we see? Can we get a local amateur guide?

 We love local food, natural beauty, little snow if possible, heritage buildings or landscapes and some local life.
 Keeping this in mind can somebody from Russia draft a small tour plan for us.
 If possible we can discuss on this.

 Also is there a possibility that a girl student (my wife and daughter will be more comfortable) or some local lady who speaks good English be our guide.
 If possible, how much money is to be paid?

 I would highly recommend you to contact Olga in Moscow http://www.sputnik8.com/en/users/2294-olga-s-entrepreneur

 and Eugeniya in St Petersburg http://www.sputnik8.com/en/users/2749-eugenia-u-st-petersburg-guide

-You can find many cheap tours in Russia on http://www.sputnik8.com/en website almost 4 years ago
+You can find many cheap tours in Russia on http://www.sputnik8.com/en website over 4 years ago

 In Russia many people can understand English and speak on beginner level.
 I think, it isn't problem.
 There are many excursion in English in popular places.